adlnet/xAPI-Spec/xAPI.md

 For example: Anna studies a textbook for a biology exam.
 The statement's Activity refers to the textbook, and the exam is a context Activity of type "other".

-Single Activity objects are allowed as values so that 0.95 statements will be compatible with 1.0.0.
+Single Activity Objects are allowed as values so that 0.95 statements will be compatible with 1.0.0.

 ###### Note
-The values in this section are not for expressing all the relationships the statement object has.
+The values in this section are not for expressing all the relationships the statement Object has.
-Instead, they are for expressing relationships appropriate for the specific statement (though the nature of the object will often be important in determining that).
+Instead, they are for expressing relationships appropriate for the specific statement (though the nature of the Object will often be important in determining that).
 For instance, it is appropriate in a statement about a test to include the course the test is part of as parent, but not to include every possible degree program the course could be part of in the grouping value.

 ###### Requirements
-* Every key in the contextActivities object MUST be one of parent, grouping, category, or other.
+* Every key in the contextActivities Object MUST be one of parent, grouping, category, or other.
-* Every value in the contextActivities object MUST be either a single Activity object or an array of Activity objects.
+* Every value in the contextActivities Object MUST be either a single Activity Object or an array of Activity Objects.
-* The client SHOULD ensure that every value in the contextActivities object is an array of Activity objects instead of a single Activity object.
+* The client SHOULD ensure that every value in the contextActivities Object is an array of Activity Objects instead of a single Activity Object.
-* The LRS MUST return every value in the contextActivities object as an array, even if it arrived as a single Activity object.
+* The LRS MUST return every value in the contextActivities Object as an array, even if it arrived as a single Activity Object.
-* The LRS MUST return single Activity objects as an array of length one containing the same Activity.
+* The LRS MUST return single Activity Objects as an array of length one containing the same Activity.

 ###### Example